 - (C) means that component experiments that might have been carried out, but in fact were not, are irrelevant once we know that Eh has been carried out. - For instance, assume that two measuring instruments provide measurements $x_1$ and $x_2$ of an unknown quantity $\theta$ .
 An instrument is picked at random (experiment E).
-Assume we know that the first instrument (h = 1) is selected and we observe $x_1$ .
+Assume we know that the first instrument (h=1) is selected and we observe $x_1$ .
 Then, the fact that the second instrument could have been selected is irrelevant and the over-all structure of the original experiment E can be ignored.

+- Belief functions on infinite spaces

+- Definition

+- Practical models

+- Combination and propagation

 - Estimation

 - Justification

 - Likelihood-based belief function

 - Examples

 - Consistency

 - Prediction

 - Predictive belief function

 - Examples